This post may contain affiliate links.

 Related reading: Goal Mapping – Gamify Your Goals

 Last and most importantly, be kind to yourself.
 You are not unreliable, your health is.
 It serves no good to beat yourself up over unavoidable energy dips.

 I understand that that is so much easier said than done but it is important to try and be kind.
 My rule of thumb?
 If I wouldn’t say it to a friend, I won’t say it to myself.

 Related Reading: Breaking the Fear Cycle – Positive Affirmations

 Depression can be a difficult thing to manage.
 With the right strategies that work for you, it can be managed though.
-Make a plan for things you can while feeling low, add zero energy days as a buffer to your timeline projections, focus on only 3 things to accomplish in a day, and over everything else, be kind to yourself.
+Make a plan for things you can do while feeling low, add zero energy days as a buffer to your timeline projections, focus on only 3 things to accomplish in a day, and, over everything else, be kind to yourself.
 You CAN maintain a level of productivity while living with depression, even in hard times.
-You’re an incredible being and an amazing adventurer
+You’re an incredible being and an amazing adventurer.